Alab-NII/onecommon/aaai2020/README.md

 python reference_annotation.py --output_brat_format --success_only --correct_misspellings --replace_strings
 ```

-After detecting markables based on our guidelines (`markable_detection.md`), convert it into json format to annotate referents based on our web interface:
+After detecting markables based on our guidelines (`markable_detection.md`), convert it into json format so that we can annotate the referents based on our web application:

 ```
 python reference_annotation.py --output_markable_annotation